zodastone/ALttPDoorRandomizer/README.md

 # Running Countdown Instructions

-Generate a seed with the included generator.
+Generate a seed with the included generator, or via https://alttpr.com/

 Rename the spoiler log (required) to countdown_spoiler.txt and place it in the same directory as Countdown.py, MultiClientCountdown.py.
 Then: